 6. The divisions will be U10, U12, U14 and U16/18.
 The MYC will permit players to play on a team one age division up within their town program.
 For example, if a town needs players on their U12 team, U10 players can play on both teams as long as the U10 players are age appropriate.
 U12 players cannot play down on U10 teams unless they are U10 age appropriate.
 This rule applies to U12 players to U14 teams as well.
 All players must be legally rostered on both teams.
 Girls playing on youth teams cannot play for an MYC team unless they are on your USA Hockey roster.

-7. All players must have legal equipment.
+7. ** All players must have legal equipment.
 CHIN STRAPS are required at all levels.
-MOUTH GUARDS are required at all levels.
+MOUTH GUARDS are required for U12 and older.
+It is strongly recommended that mouth guards be used at the U10 level, but not required.
 A six-minute misconduct penalty will be charged if, after a warning, players are not in compliance.
 One warning per bench.

 8. Head Coaches and Assistant Coaches must be USA Hockey patched in accordance with the new USA Hockey Coaching Education Program and completed all age-appropriate modules.
 Patched coaches must record their certification number on all gamesheets along with their signature.

 9. This is a girls only league and, as such, boys (illegal players) are not allowed to play under any circumstances.
 Any coach who disregards this rule will be given a game misconduct and the game will be a forfeit.